GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

               "isOptional":true
           },
           {
-              "name":"javascriptIndexFnGcsPath",
+              "name":"JavaScriptIndexFnGCSPath",
-              "label":"Gcs path to javascript udf source for function to extract index name from row", "helpText":"Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function to extract index name from row", "helpText":"GCS path to JavaScript UDF source.
+UDF will be preferred option for transformation if supplied.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptIndexFnName",
+              "name":"JavaScriptIndexFnName",
-              "label":"UDF Javascript Function Name for function to extract index name from row", "helpText":"UDF Javascript Function Name.
+              "label":"UDF JavaScript Function Name for function to extract index name from row", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptIdFnGcsPath",
+              "name":"JavaScriptIdFnGCSPath",
-              "label":"Gcs path to javascript udf source for function to extract id value from row", "helpText":"Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function to extract id value from row", "helpText":"GCS path to JavaScript UDF source.
+UDF will be preferred option for transformation if supplied.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptIdFnName",
+              "name":"JavaScriptIdFnName",
-              "label":"UDF Javascript Function Name for function to extract id value from row", "helpText":"UDF Javascript Function Name.
+              "label":"UDF JavaScript Function Name for function to extract id value from row", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptTypeFnGcsPath",
+              "name":"JavaScriptTypeFnGCSPath",
-              "label":"Gcs path to javascript udf source for function to extract type value from row", "helpText":"Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function to extract type value from row", "helpText":"GCS path to JavaScript UDF source.
+UDF will be preferred option for transformation if supplied.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptTypeFnName",
+              "name":"JavaScriptTypeFnName",
-              "label":"UDF Javascript Function Name for function to extract type value from row", "helpText":"UDF Javascript Function Name.
+              "label":"UDF JavaScript Function Name for function to extract type value from row", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptIsDeleteFnGcsPath",
+              "name":"JavaScriptIsDeleteFnGCSPath",
-              "label":"Gcs path to javascript udf source for function to extract whether operation is delete or not from row", "helpText":"Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function to extract whether operation is delete or not from row", "helpText":"GCS path to JavaScript UDF source.
+UDF will be preferred option for transformation if supplied.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javascriptIsDeleteFnName",
+              "name":"JavaScriptIsDeleteFnName",
-              "label":"UDF Javascript Function Name for function to extract whether operation is delete or not from row", "helpText":"UDF Javascript Function Name.
+              "label":"UDF JavaScript Function Name for function to extract whether operation is delete or not from row", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },